Grok

 Limitations

-The product surface is moving fast, and xAI’s consumer pricing and plan boundaries are still less cleanly documented than some competitors.
+The product surface is still moving fast, and xAI’s consumer pricing boundaries remain less cleanly documented than some competitors.
 Feature expectations can differ depending on whether someone is using Grok on the web, mobile, X, or a business deployment.
 The tone and product philosophy are also more opinionated than rivals, which some teams will like and others will find distracting.

 Practical Tips